Balto raises $10 million to analyze call center conversations with AI

 Balto, which is developing a conversational AI platform for call centers, today announced the close of a $10 million round.
 A spokesperson said the capital will enable Balto to triple the size of its go-to-market team while bolstering product development.

-With customer representatives increasingly required to work from home in Manila, the U.S., and elsewhere, some companies are turning to AI to bridge resulting gaps in service.
-The solutions aren’t perfect — there’s always going to be a need for human teams, even where chatbots are deployed — but COVID-19 has accelerated the need for AI-powered contact center messaging.
+With customer representatives increasingly required to work from home in Manila, the U.S., and elsewhere, companies are turning to AI to bridge resulting gaps in service.
+The solutions aren’t perfect — humans are needed even when chatbots are deployed — but COVID-19 has accelerated the need for AI-powered contact center messaging.

 Balto’s AI listens to both sides of a conversation and visually prompts agents what to say next.
-A smart checklist feature reminds agents of the prescribed conversational flow, and Balto automatically checks each point off a list once it has been voiced.
+A smart checklist feature reminds agents of the prescribed conversational flow, with Balto automatically checking each point off a list.
 Balto also offers voice-trigged dynamic prompts, including rebuttals, compliance statements, and product knowledge.
-Notifications give agents feedback on keywords, soft skills, and other habits.
-And sticky notes and leaderboards put reminders and benchmarks on each agent’s computer to show them how they’re doing compared to their peers.
+Notifications give agents feedback on keywords, soft skills, and other habits, while reminders can be delivered via digital sticky notes, along with team leaderboard rankings.

-On the backend, Balto offers a range of management features, including an agent performance dashboard, which swiftly converts all customer calls into data.
-This data funnels into a portal that shows metrics for agent and team performance, as well as transcript snippets of calls.
+On the backend, Balto offers a range of management features, including an agent performance dashboard that swiftly converts all customer calls into data.
+This data funnels into a portal that shows metrics for agent and team performance, as well as snippets of call transcripts.
 An accompanying win rate analysis tool analyzes the effectiveness of phrases across different agents, while a trend analysis feature shows agent, customer, and competitor trends in real time.
-Balto also offers a playbook designer managers can use to send phrases, important points, reminders, and more to agents’ machines.
+Balto also offers a playbook designer managers can use to send winning phrases, important points, reminders, and more to agents’ machines.

 Balto says it encrypts all data in transit and at rest.
 The thin client, which starts when agents begin a call and sits to the side of agents’ screens, is designed to work with any system that relies on headsets plugged into a computer to place calls.